What is infertility?

-Infertility is much more common than most people imagine.
+Infertility can be defined as the failure to achieve a pregnancy after 12 months or more of regular unprotected sexual intercourse.
+Infertility is much more common than most people imagine and can affect both men and women.
 Large population studies show that as many as one in six couples are affected at some time in their reproductive lives.
-Doctors usually define infertility as the inability to conceive after one year of trying.
+Thankfully, most causes of infertility are amenable to fertility treatment.

 Primary and secondary infertility

 There are two sources of infertility, one ‘primary’, the other ‘secondary’.
-The first describes a physiological condition in couples who have never been able to conceive, despite continued trying; the second describes an acquired state of infertility in a couple who have had a pregnancy in the past.
+The first describes a physiological condition in couples who have never been able to conceive, despite continued attempts; the second describes an acquired state of infertility in a couple who have had a successful natural pregnancy in the past.

 The chance of conceiving a pregnancy per cycle with regular sexual intercourse for most fertile couples is only around 25%.
 Most couples (around 90%) should therefore achieve a natural pregnancy within a year of regular intercourse (and 95% over two years).
 So, a long delay in conceiving might simply reflect low fertility rather than infertility.

 Risk factors affecting fertility

 There are also a number of key risk factors which do affect fertility in both men and women:

 - Age – female and male fertility to a lesser extent does decline with age.
 This is particularly so for women whose fertility starts to decline after the age of 35.